2Cautions in the Use of Aids to Navigation

 The lights on the South Coast of Newfoundland from Cape St. Francis on the Avalon Peninsula to Cape Anguille on the shore of Cabot Strait and certain lights in Notre Dame Bay, Bonavista Bay, Trinity Bay, Conception Bay and Bay of Islands are exhibited all year.
 All other lights under the control of the Canadian Coast Guard are maintained in operation whenever navigation in the vicinity is open.
 Lights used solely as harbour lights are not exhibited when the harbour is closed, although general navigation may remain open.
 Lights which are primarily for the benefit of fishermen are maintained only during the fishing season.
 In any case where there is reasonable doubt whether the light is required, it is kept in operation.
 During the winter, some lighted buoys are replaced with winter spars so that it should not be assumed that there are no aids present even though the lights in a given area have been extinguished for the season.
 The details of all changes in aids to navigation will be described in Navigational Warnings.

-Exceptions to the aforementioned lights are those lights listed as seasonal in the "Remarks" column of the List of Lights, Buoys and Fog Signals.
+Exceptions to the aforementioned lights are those lights listed as “seasonal” in the “Remarks” column of the List of Lights, Buoys and Fog Signals.

 Buoys marking the deep water channel to the Strait of Canso will remain on position unless otherwise advised by Navigational Warnings.